DavidJonGooding/harmoni-imbh/README.md

 1. Data: outputs from MICADO N-body simulations of a star cluster with and without a central IMBH
 2. Templates: spectra from MARCS library
-3. Configs: files which are used to choose settings on python routines
+3. Configs: files which are used to choose settings on Python routines

 ### Dependencies